Re-Sounding Poetries: Collections, Classrooms, Communities

 Watch the video, with added annotations, here.

-The full audio of each recording played in this video can be found at the URLs below:
+Listen to the full audio of each recording played in this video:

 SpokenWeb Manifesto 2025